jcubic/sysend.js/README.md

 Tested on:

-GNU/Linux: in Chromium 34, FireFox 29, Opera 12.16 (64bit)<br/>
+GNU/Linux: in Chromium 34, Firefox 29, Opera 12.16 (64bit)<br/>
 Windows 10 64bit: in IE11 and Edge 38, Chrome 56, Firefox 51<br/>
 MacOS X El Captain: Safari 9, Chrome 56, Firefox 51

 ## Note about Safari 7+ and Cross-Domain communication

 All cross-domain communication is disabled by default with Safari 7+.
-Because of a feature that block 3rd party tracking for iframe, and any iframe used for cross-domain communication runs in sandboxed environment.
+Because of a feature that blocks 3rd party tracking for iframe, and any iframe used for cross-domain communication runs in a sandboxed environment.
 That's why this library like any other solution for cross-domain communication, don't work on Safari.

 ## Note about Chrome 115+ and different domains